open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 ## Opportunity

-So looking at compilation and shipping of modern code we a window of an opportunity.
+So looking at compilation and shipping of modern code we see a window of opportunity.
 We want to have the features of storybook but we also want to have the ease of use of not relying on webpack.

 In short, the idea is to marry storybook ui with es-dev-server.